granum-tech/creditparsepro/README.md

     - **credit_report_text**: (required) The fixed-length credit report from the bureau.
     - **gross_monthly_income**: (optional) INT/FLOAT of income used to optionally calculate DTI
     - **outcome**: (optional) BIT 1/0 used in machine learning models to determine whether the record was "successful" or not.
 For example, in underwriting, credit reports associated with funded loans that did not default could be a 1 where those that were declined or funded and defaulted could be 0.
+    - **format**: (oprtional) Specifies the output format of the summary.
+Valid values are 'analytics' (default) and 'ml'. 'ml' option will remove address.zip, standardize adress.state into address.state_bit_{n} where n = [1,2,3,4,5,6].
+Normalizes score from range 300-850.
 - Response:
     - for a full description of the fields see [Appendix C. Field Calculations and Descriptions](#c-field-calculations-and-descriptions)